 Learn to Lose with Jera Wolfe

-Earlier this Winter our Préville Online dance community had the opportunity to work with renown Métis dancer and choreographer Jera Wolfe.
+Earlier this Winter our Préville Online dance community had the opportunity to work with renowned Métis dancer and choreographer Jera Wolfe.
 Their time together culminated in a new choreographed work that was filmed over one weekend this Spring.

 Learn to Lose is the newly released film by award-winning filmmaker Philippe Frenette-Roy, which archives this special Préville masterclass with Jera.

 First Nations Education Council

 Finally, we have recently reached out to the First Nations Education Council, an association of eight First Nations of Quebec, spread over 22 communities.
 We hope that by working together with them we will be able to connect with more students and teachers in First Nation communities.